There is a lot of talk about reducing sugar consumption these days, and for good reason.

 Increased sugar intake has been linked to a host of health problems including diabetes, heart disease, headaches, anxiety, depression, acne, and more.
 As the graphic below shows, children are especially at risk given that the average American child ingests 32 teaspoons of sugar each day.
 This is over 22 grams more than the recommended daily sugar intake!

 One of the problems with reducing sugar consumption is that sugar is highly addictive.
-This site shows images of the human brain on substances such as cocaine, tobacco, and sugar.
-You can see the impact on the brain’s reward centers is the same, making sugar a tough habit to kick.
+This site has many studies, images, and resources about the impacts of sugar on the brain and body.
+It’s as addictive as cocaine because the impact on the brain’s reward centers is the same, which makes sugar a tough habit to kick!

 While many children and families may find it difficult to give up on sugar completely, here are some simple steps everyone can take to reduce overall sugar intake: